hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `azure_active_directory_role_based_access_control` - (Optional) A `azure_active_directory_role_based_access_control` block as defined below.

+* `monitor_metrics` - (Optional) Specifies a Prometheus add-on profile for the Kubernetes Cluster.
+A `monitor_metrics` block as defined below.

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/AKS-PrometheusAddonPreview` is enabled, see [the documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-enable?tabs=azure-portal) for more information.

 * `azure_policy_enabled` - (Optional) Should the Azure Policy Add-On be enabled?
 For more details please visit [Understand Azure Policy for Azure Kubernetes Service](https://docs.microsoft.com/en-ie/azure/governance/policy/concepts/rego-for-aks)

 * `disk_encryption_set_id` - (Optional) The ID of the Disk Encryption Set which should be used for the Nodes and Volumes.
 More information [can be found in the documentation](https://docs.microsoft.com/azure/aks/azure-disk-customer-managed-keys).
 Changing this forces a new resource to be created.